-Mildred Cruzat was born in Detroit on February 17, 1927.
+Mildred Cruzat was born in Detroit, Michigan on February 17, 1927.
 The third of four children, she attended public schools in Detroit and then spent a year at Highland Park Junior College in Detroit.
 Following that, she went to New York, where she attended the American School of Ballet at Carnegie Hall.

 While studying in New York, Cruzat worked as a sales associate at Bloomingdale's, but after completing her ballet training she joined the Larry Steele Smart Affair dance troupe, based in New York and Atlantic City, New Jersey.
 In 1950, she went to Ziggy Johnson's School of Ballet in her native Detroit, where she became an instructor.
 That same year she also performed with Shuffle Along in a Broadway performance.
 Cruzat's next destination was St. Louis, where in 1951 she worked as a performer on the Spider Burke TV Show, the first African American television show in the St. Louis market.
 After her departure from the program, Cruzat spent many years raising her three children.